Physics-50/Module-2/docs/week2.md

 Plot your calculated viscosities as a function of sphere diameter, with vertical error bars attached to each point (see below).

 For 3.5 mm spheres, your repeated trials from last week allowed you to calculate a mean terminal velocity and a standard error of that mean.
 From those, you calculated a viscosity and a random error in the viscosity.
-You can use that value and uncertainty this week for the 3.5 mm point on your graph.
+You can use that value for viscosity, $$\eta \pm \delta\eta$$ this week for the 3.5 mm point on your graph.

 For each of this week's new sphere diameters, you have just *one* terminal speed measurement.
 Without repeated trials, you can't really know the random error of the viscosity calculated from that single measurement.
 However, we can make a reasonable approximation that random error will influence the vicosity about as much for one size of sphere as for another.
 With that assumption, we can use our more extensive 3.5-mm data to estimate a viscosity uncertainty for the other sphere diameters.